cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this section, we define two OPRF variants: a base mode and verifiable mode.
-In the base mode, a client and server interact to compute y = F(skS, x), where x is the client's input, skS is the server's private key, and y is the OPRF output.
+In the base mode, a client and server interact to compute y = F(skS, input, pubT), where input is the client's private input, skS is the server's private key, pubT is the optional public input (or metadata) and y is  the OPRF output.
 The client learns y and the server learns nothing.
 In the  verifiable mode, the client also gets proof that the server used skS in computing the function.

 To achieve verifiability, as in the original work of {{JKK14}}, we